Recognizing The 12 Warning Signs Of Burnout At Work

 4. Increased Irritability: Becoming easily frustrated, short-tempered, or impatient with colleagues or clients.

-5. Lack of Motivation: Losing interest and enthusiasm for work tasks that were once enjoyable.
+5. Lack of Motivation: Losing interest and enthusiasm for once enjoyable work tasks.

 6. Difficulty Concentrating: Experiencing trouble focusing, making decisions, or remembering details.